The Medico-Legal Importance and Use of Good Medical Records

 • Medication Management: These records should provide information regarding the drugs prescribed and administered with dosage.
 Information about other treatments such as physiotherapy must also be given.

-• Referral and Follow-Up: Any follow-up tests recommended, future appointments made, and referrals must be mentioned clearly.
+• Referral and Follow-up: Any follow-up tests recommended, future appointments made, and referrals must be mentioned clearly.

 • Patient Education: Here all details of discussions with the patient regarding risks and benefits of the treatment, treatment plan, prognosis, and potential complications should be recorded.